lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 * Field sizes defined in the CoAP protocol can be too large regarding LPWAN traffic constraints.
 This is particularly true for the Message ID field and the Token field.
-SCHC uses different Matching operators (MO) to performs the compression, see section 7.4 of {{I-D.ietf-lpwan-ipv6-static-context-hc}}.
+SCHC uses different Matching operators (MO) to perform the compression, see section 7.4 of {{I-D.ietf-lpwan-ipv6-static-context-hc}}.
   In this case the Most Significant Bits (MSB) MO can be applied to reduce the information carried on LPWANs.

 # Compression of CoAP header fields